ztyyLV/web-twain-docs/info/schedule/Stable.md

 ### API Changes
 #### General Changes
  - Changed IfShowProgressBar to control the progress indicators for all encoding, decoding, and transfer operations.
- - IfShowCancelDialogWhenImageTransfer scope reduced to only control propmts for user cancellable operations.
+ - IfShowCancelDialogWhenImageTransfer scope reduced to only control prompts for user cancellable operations.
      - IfShowProgressBar must be enabled for IfShowCancelDialog to take effect

 #### New APIs